mkounkel/Auriga/README.md

-                        magnitudes, column for uncertainty in BP flux --erpf ERPF           If uncertainties have not been converted to magnitudes, column for uncertainty in RP flux
+                        magnitudes, column for uncertainty in BP flux --erpf ERPF           If uncertainties have not been converted to magnitudes, column for uncertainty in RP flux --memoryonly          Store table only in memory without saving to disk

 ```

 ## Examples: